kyma-project/kyma/components/asset-upload-service/README.md

 | APP_CONFIG_NAME | No | `asset-upload-service` | ConfigMap resource name |
 | APP_CONFIG_NAMESPACE | No | `kyma-system` | ConfigMap resource namespace |

-### Configure logger verbosity level
+### Configure the logger verbosity level

 This application uses `glog` to log messages.
-Pass command line arguments described in the [glog.go](https://github.com/golang/glog/blob/master/glog.go) document to customize the log, such as log level and output.
+Pass command line arguments described in the [`glog.go`](https://github.com/golang/glog/blob/master/glog.go) file to customize the log parameters, such as the log level and output.

 For example:
 ```bash